-Affiliate marketing can be a highly effective business tool for since it harnesses the networks and leads of one company to help grow another.
+Affiliate marketing can be a highly effective business tool since it harnesses the networks and leads of one company to help grow another.

 While affiliate marketing is available in a variety of contexts and markets, service providers are in a particularly good position to use affiliate marketing to their benefit.